Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks

-Finally, it must be noted that the abundance of challenges raised in this survey provide similarly a number of opportunities for research and development at all levels.
-Attempting to solve these problems requires, however, multidisciplinary approaches that cover all layers, from software to algorithms, to architectures and micro-architectures, and to technologies.
 These efforts require pushing the limits towards improving the overall design stack, by modifying the training approaches to consider the constraints of the targeted architectures; by utilizing better and customized datasets; by identifying innovative solutions such as applying bio-inspired optimizations in an effort to minimize unnecessary computations; and by innovative optimization techniques.
 Alternative NN models must also be considered, that are customized based on the application domain (e.g., spiking NNs~\cite{8747378}), especially when considering much simpler problems where DNNs have been proven to be an overkill.
 The consideration of learning at the edge along with the recent advances in tiny ML are also expected to play a pivotal role, importantly to reduce latency time between model inference and action taken in the network environment, energy consumption, and computing requirements for model training.

 Clearly, the road towards the practical realization of proactive or even adaptive networks is still long, with the various related research advantages as well as gaps identified throughout this survey.